Pillar Guide

 How does ASC 606 treat side letters and verbal concessions?

 Under ASC 606, all enforceable contract terms — including side letters, email concessions, and amendments — must be reflected in the transaction price and performance obligations.
-If your account team gives a customer "three months free" over email and the rev rec engine never sees it, your recognized revenue is overstated until you fix the data.
-This is why a clean, complete contract record (including all out-of-band concessions) matters more than the rev rec engine itself.
+If your account team gives a customer "three months free" over email and it never reaches your revenue ledger, your recognized revenue is overstated until you fix the data.
+This is why a clean, complete contract record (including all out-of-band concessions) is the foundation of correct recognition — and why LedgerUp captures concessions on the same ledger it recognizes from.

 How does LedgerUp help with ASC 606 audits?

 LedgerUp's AI agent Ari reads signed contracts and amendments, tags performance obligations, reconciles billing data to contract terms, captures modifications as they happen, and maintains an auditable trail of every change.
 When auditors ask "show me the contract, the amendment, the billing record, and how they tie out," that trail is one query away instead of three days of email and spreadsheet archaeology.
-Ari operates upstream of your rev rec engine — it doesn't post journal entries, but it makes sure the data going into them is correct.
+Because Ari bills and recognizes on one ledger, the contract, the billing record, and the journal entry all live on the same system — so they tie out by construction.

 Stop babysitting billing ops.